dekoza/mtgpl/GTC.rst

 Boros Charm
-    Choose one — Boros Charm deals 4 damage to target player
+    Choose one — Boros Charm deals 4 damage to target player;

-     or permanents you control gain indestructible until end of turn
+    or permanents you control gain indestructible until end of turn;
     or target creature gains double strike until end of turn.

 Boros Elite